Exact simulation of the first passage time through a given level for jump diffusions

-\author{S. Herrmann and N. Massin\ We distinguish two likely different cases: if $Y_{T_1}\ge L$ then $\tau_L=T_1$ otherwise we know that $\tau_L>T_1$.
-The strong Markov property of the jump diffusion permits to start a new jump diffusion with the initial position $Y_{T_1}<L$ and initial time $T_1$.
-So we repeat the procedure just presented, inbetween $T_1$ and $T_2$, and so on...
-An important tool for the simulation is therefore the exact generation of continuous diffusion paths.
-In \cite{herrmann-zucca-exact}, the authors propose an efficient method based on both a rejection sampling and the Girsanov transformation.
+\author{S. Herrmann and N. Massin\ We distinguish two likely different cases: if $Y_{T_1}\ge L$, then $\tau_L=T_1$; otherwise, we know that $\tau_L>T_1$.
+The strong Markov property of the jump diffusion permits the start of a new jump diffusion with the initial position $Y_{T_1}<L$ and initial time $T_1$.
+Therefore, we repeat the procedure just presented, between $T_1$ and $T_2$, etc. An important tool for the simulation is the exact generation of continuous diffusion paths.
+In \cite{herrmann-zucca-exact}, the authors propose an efficient method based on both rejection sampling and the Girsanov transformation.